 Joseph Margulies is a professor at Northwestern Law School who serves as the associate director of the MacArthur Justice Center.
 Joseph served as counsel of record on behalf of the detainees in Rasul and Munaf, and currently is counsel to Abu Zubaydah.
 Joseph also is the author of the book Guantanamo and the Abuse of Presidential Power.
 He writes in with the following contribution to

 Judging from his new book, In My Time, former Vice President Dick Cheney probably won't be participating in the Lawfare 10th Anniversary Project, which is devoted to acknowledging error and second thoughts.
-But judging from the commentary on it, a lot of others seem eager to write Cheney's entry for him.

 My contribution to our 9/11 10th Anniversary Project concerns the role of the judiciary in relation to detention.
 Well do I recall my reaction to the first wave of Guantanamo litigation back in the 2002-2004 period, the wave the culminated in the Supreme Court's Rasul decision (construing the federal habeas statute to confer jurisdiction with respect to habeas claims brought by Guantanamo detainees).
 I was certain that Johnson v.